gagaball88/tdp-countdown-bot/README.md

 ls | sed 's/.*/"&",/'

-and add the output to the pictures.js file in /src/databases.
+and add the output to the one of the collection*.js files in /src/databases.

 add your twitter keys to the /src/config/config.env.test file and follow further instructions inside that file.

-go to the root folder and run npm install
+go to the root folder (with the package.json file) and run npm install

 then run npm start